 The cDNA coding for the cytoplasmic domain (residues 32-108) of human mitoNEET (UniProtKB/Swiss-Prot: Q9NZ45) was acquired from Eurofins Genomics.
-The gene was amplified by PCR and directionally cloned into the pET151-D/TOPO vector (Invitrogen), which adds a 6xHis tag followed by a TEV cleavage site and an additional GIDPFM aminoacidic sequence at the N terminus of the protein.
-Rosetta 2(DE3) competent E. coli cells (Stratagene, La Jolla, CA) were transformed with the obtained plasmid and were grown in Luria Bertani (LB) or M9 minimal medium, supplemented with 1 g of NH4)2SO4 and 3 g of C glucose per liter, containing 1 mM ampicillin and 1 mM chloramphenicol at 37 °C under vigorous shaking, up to a cell $OD{600}$ of 0.8.
-Expression of the holo form of mitoNEET was induced by adding 0.4 mM isopropyl $\beta$ -D-1-thiogalactopyranoside (IPTG) and 400 μM FeCl3.
-Cells were grown at 25 °C overnight and harvested by centrifugation at 7500 g.
-The cell pellet was resuspended in 20 mM Tris-HCl buffer pH 8.0, 500 mM NaCl, 5 mM imidazole, $0.01 \text{ mg mL}^{-1}$ DNAase, $0.01 \text{ mg mL}^{-1}$ lysozyme, 20 mMMgSO4, and 5 mM DTT and lysed by sonication.
-All the following purification steps were performed in anaerobic conditions ( $O_2 < 1$ ppm) inside an inert gas ( $N_2$ ) glove box workstation (LABstar, MBRAUN).
-The clarified supernatant was loaded onto a HiTrap-chelating HP column (GE Healthcare) and the protein was eluted with 20 mM Tris-HCl, pH 8.0, 500 mM NaCl, 500 mM imidazole.
-Cleavage of the tag was achieved by incubation with 6xHis-tagged TEV protease in cleavage buffer (20 mM Tris-HCl pH 8.0, 5 mM imidazole, 500 mM NaCl, 0.3 mM EDTA, 3 mM DTT) overnight at room temperature.
-The solution was loaded onto a HisTrap FF column (GE Healthcare) to separate the protein from the cleaved 6xHis tag and from 6xHis-tagged TEV protease.
-The oxidized form of $[Fe_2S_2]$ -mitoNEET was obtained by adding up to 5 mM K4Fe(CN)6 to the protein solution.
-The reduced form of $[Fe_2S_2]$ -mitoNEET was obtained by adding up to 5 mM sodium dithionite to the protein solution.
-The protein was then buffer-exchanged using a PD10-desalting column in degassed 50 mM phosphate buffer pH 7.0 containing 10 % (v/v) or 100 % D2O for NMR experiments.
-UV-visible spectra of the oxidized and reduced forms of mitoNEET (Fig. A1 in Appendix A) were anaerobically acquired on a Cary 50 Eclipse spectrophotometer.
-Protein concentration was 40 $\mu$ M.
+The gene was amplified by PCR and directionally cloned into the pET151-D/TOPO vector (Invitrogen), which add a 6xHis tag followed by a TEV cleavage site and an additional GIDPFM aminoacidic sequence at the N-terminus of the protein.
+Rosetta 2(DE3) competent E. coli cells (Stratagene, La Jolla, CA) were transformed with the obtained plasmid, and were grown in Luria Bertani (LB) or M9 minimal medium (supplemented with 1g of (15NH4)2SO4 and 3 g of 13C-glucose per liter), containing 1 mM ampicillin and 1 mM chloramphenicol at 37 °C under vigorous shaking, up to a cell OD600 of 0.8.
+Expression of the holo form of mitoNEET was induced by adding 0.4 mM Isopropyl β-D-1-thiogalactopyranoside (IPTG) and 400 μM FeCl3.
+Cells were grown at 25 °C overnight and harvested by centrifugation at 7500g.
+The cell pellet was resuspended in 20 mM Tris-HCl buffer pH 8.0, 500 mM NaCl, 5 mM imidazole, 0.01 mg/ml DNAase, 0.01 mg/ml lysozyme, 20 mM MgSO4 and 5 mM DTT and lysed by sonication.
+All the following purification steps were performed in anaerobic conditions ( $O_2 < 1$ ppm), inside an inert gas ( $N_2$ ) glove box workstation (LABstar, MBRAUN).
+The clarified supernatant was loaded onto a HiTrap chelating HP column (GE Healthcare) and the protein was eluted with 20 mM Tris-HCl, pH 8.0, 500 mM NaCl, 500 mM imidazole.
+All the purification steps were performed in anaerobic conditions ( $O_2 < 2$ ppm).
+Cleavage of the tag was achieved by incubation with 6xHis tagged TEV protease in cleavage buffer (20 mM Tris-HCl pH 8.0, 5 mM imidazole, 500 mM NaCl, 0.3 mM EDTA, 3 mM DTT) overnight at room temperature.
+The solution was loaded onto a HisTrap FF column (GE Healthcare) to separate the protein from the cleaved 6xHis tag and from 6xHis tagged TEV protease.
+The oxidized form of [Fe2S2]-mitoNEET was obtained by adding up to 10 mM K4Fe(CN)6 to the protein solution.
+The reduced form of [Fe2S2]-mitoNEET was obtained by adding up to 10 mM sodium dithionite to the protein solution.
+The protein was then buffer-exchanged using a PD10 desalting column in degassed 50 mM phosphate buffer pH 7.0 containing 10% (v/v) D2O for NMR experiments.
+UV-visible spectra of the oxidized and reduced form of mitoNEET (figure 1A in appendix A) were anaerobically acquired on a Cary 50 Eclipse spectrophotometer.
+Protein concentration was 40 μM.